GenGrim76/Pareto-Optimal-GDC/README.md

-# Compressed_kmer_Dictionaries
+# TradeOff: Compressed k-mer Dictionaries library
 Disk Storage of Compressed k-mer Dictionaries, with or without Random Access in Main Memory.

 ## Environment

-TradeOff jar library runs over Linux/Ubuntu distros with java 11 pre-installed.
+**TradeOff.jar** library runs over Linux/Ubuntu distros with java 11 pre-installed.
 It requires a *Java* compliant Virtual Machine (>= 1.8).
 It integrates libraries written in C++ and python, which is why the following pre-installed environments are required:

 - python version >= 3.7
 - cmake version >= 3.25